For questions about the program or for more information, please contact us at email@example.com or at 541-346-1740.

 Computer recommendations are available on our computing & facilities information page, under specifications.
 Freshman undergraduates are not required to have a computer until spring term of their first year.

-The Office of Professional Outreach and Development for Students (PODS) serves students in all A&AA disciplines to develop job search strategies, career goals and career development tools.
+The Office of Professional Outreach and Development for Students (PODS) serves students in all College of Design disciplines to develop job search strategies, career goals and career development tools.
 This office works collaboratively with both administrative and academic units to provide comprehensive career services to students through a variety of activities including: linking students with professionals in the field, individual career advising, presentations to classes & student groups, coordinating workshops, panels, and the annual Career Symposium held in Portland.

 Oregon graduates continue to find good first placements if they are willing to "move where the action is" - particularly to large cities or even overseas.
 Interior architecture graduates also need to have some flexibility about their employment location, but there is a shortage of interior designers with the skills acquired in a program like Oregon's.
 Placement is usually in the larger cities with architectural firms that utilize a design team approach.